OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-35.md

 ## 2 Chronicles 35:14

-Afterward they prepared for themselves and for the priests,
+Afterward, they prepared for themselves and for the priests,
-because the priests, the sons of Aaron, were offering the burnt offerings and the fat until night.
+since the priests, the sons of Aaron, were occupied with offering the burnt offerings and the fat until night.
-So the Levites prepared for themselves and for the priests, the sons of Aaron.
+Thus, the Levites prepared for themselves and for the priests, the sons of Aaron.

 ---